scottishgovernment/economicactionplan.mygov.scot/pages/fair-work-action-plan/about.md

 summary: "Information relating to the production of this Action Plan"
 index: 22
 parent: fair-work-action-plan
-permalink: /fair-work-action-plan/about/
+permalink: /fair-work/about/
-prev: { title: "Monitor and report", url: "/fair-work-action-plan/monitor-and-report/" }
+prev: { title: "Monitor and report", url: "/fair-work/monitor-and-report/" }
-next: { title: "Employer case studies", url: "/fair-work-action-plan/employer-case-studies/" }
 ---

 In developing the Fair Work Action Plan, we have sought to progress recommendations of the Fair Work Convention’s Fair Work Framework and to reflect advice provided from our key stakeholders, including the STUC and a range of employers, on how Fair Work can best be promoted and delivered.